 What flour do you use for salt dough?

 In our salt dough recipe we use plain white flour.
 We’ve tried making them with wholemeal flour too but it didn’t work as well, so would recommend using white.
 It’s our tried and tested salt dough recipe and we promise it will deliver the best results!

 How long does salt dough last?

 In our experience, salt dough decorations will last for years once you’ve baked and decorated them, so they make a lovely keepsake.
-We’ve had decorations last over 30 years with no deterioration.
-If you want to preserve them for longer, paint it with a layer of decoupage glue or clear varnish to seal the colours.
+We’ve had decorations last over 20 years with no deterioration.
+To help them last longer, paint them with a layer of decoupage glue or clear varnish to seal the colours.

 How to make salt dough ornaments shiny

 Simply paint your finished decorations with a clear varnish layer.
 We recommend one of the following…

 For best results, we’re big fans of using acrylic paints or poster paints as you get a really strong colour and they’re really easy for kids to use.
 You can get a starter set of rainbow colours pretty cheaply.
 We like these Poster Paint Pots by Baker Ross and their Acrylic Paints range is also a good place to start with painting sourdough.

 Is it better to bake or air dry salt dough?